ShixiongWeii/ShixiongWeii/README.md

 - 👋 Hi, I’m ShixiongWei
 - 🌱 I’m currently studying at University of Waterloo, major in computer science.
-- 💞️ I am looking for a coop opportunity for 2024 September! 📫 Please reach me at d33wei@uwaterloo.ca if you have any questions!
+- 💞️ I am looking for a coop opportunity for 2024 September! 📫 Please reach me at d33wei@uwaterloo.ca.

 <!---